Long considered the apex of high fashion, haute couture has a rich history of ravishing relevance.

 Prices of coveted designs from exclusive haute couture designers range from a few thousand dollars well into the hundreds of thousands of dollars.

-As highly complex, elaborate creations, haute couture prices vary according to the designer’s strong history, the intricacy of each design, and even the type of fabric used.
+As highly complex, elaborate creations, haute couture prices vary according to the designer’s history, design intricacy, and even the types of fabrics.

 While haute couture pieces are custom-made for high-profile clients, Pret a Porter (Ready-to-Wear) designs are mass-produced and made available to the general public.